-The farmland impacts associated with the constructed US 151 Fond du Lac Bypass, the constructed WIS 23 project near Plymouth, the construction of US 151/County V and T improvements, and future US 151 corridor preservation improvements amount to 348 acres.
-If they are included with the impacts of acquiring 394 acres for any build alternative (and associated corridor preservation), the total farmland acreage converted to highway right of way since the construction of the US 151 Fond du Lac Bypass to the construction of any build alternative (and associated corridor preservation) could amount to 742 acres.
+The farmland impacts associated with the constructed US 151 Fond du Lac bypass, the constructed WIS 23 project near Plymouth, the construction of US 151/County V and T improvements, and future US 151 corridor preservation improvements amount to 348 acres.
+If they are included with the impacts of acquiring 394 acres for any build alternative (including improvements associated with corridor preservation, if implemented), the total farmland acreage converted to highway right of way since the construction of the US 151 Fond du Lac bypass to the construction of any build alternative (and associated corridor preservation) could amount to 742 acres.
+Potential future agricultural impacts within corridor preservation areas would be evaluated in subsequent environmental documentation.
 Local government planning and zoning decisions and general economic conditions will also influence the impacts.